roemmele/AbLit/scripts/README.md

 This will use the ROUGE (string overlap) scoring method for alignment, which is the method that obtained the best result as reported in the paper.
 See the paper for a description of the size_penalty parameter.

+align.py creates two directories in out_dir/: "json" contains the .json version of the aligned rows and "sheets" are .csv versions of the rows that we uploaded to Google Sheets for the human validation procedure.

+##### Alternative 2 (lower alignment accuracy than Alternative 1 for this dataset):

-#### Alternatively, this script can also apply a vector-based scoring method, which applies a vector embedding model (e.g. BERT) to encode segments, then aligns them based on vector similarity:*
+You can also apply a vector-based scoring method, which applies a vector embedding model (e.g. BERT) to encode segments, then aligns them based on vector similarity:

-<sub>First transform the segments into vectors (you can use any HuggingFace model that produces embeddings, e.g. bert-based-uncased):</sub>
+First transform the segments into vectors (you can use any HuggingFace model that produces embeddings, e.g. bert-based-uncased):

 ```
 python dataset_creation/transform.py -in_dir sentences/ -out_dir vectors/ -meta_data_file chapters/meta_data.json -vectorizer bert-base-uncased
 ```

-<sub>Then run alignment:</sub>
+Then run alignment:
 ```
 python dataset_creation/align.py -scoring_method vector -segments_in_dir sentences/ -vectors_in_dir vectors/ -meta_data_file chapters/meta_data.json -out_dir rows/ -size_penalty 0.21
 ```

-align.py creates two directories in out_dir/: "json" contains the .json version of the aligned rows and "sheets" are .csv versions of the rows that we uploaded to Google Sheets for the human validation procedure.

 ### Validation

 The paper describes the procedure we used for estimating the alignment accuracy and engaging human effort to correct erroneously aligned rows.
 Annotators used Google Sheets to edit the spreadsheet (.csv) files produced by the align.py script.
 The resulting files were then downloaded and converted back into .json files via the process_validation_sheets.py script.

-### Evaluating the alignments
+##### Evaluating the alignments

 We evaluated the accuracy of the automatically produced aligned rows by comparing them with human-validated rows.
 Given predicted and validated (gold) rows in the same format as rows/json, you can run the alignment accuracy metric described in the paper: